Mohinee824/Ecolink/README.md

 # 🌱 ECOLINK — Air Quality Module (Bhopal)

 ECOLINK is a modular environmental monitoring application designed to track, analyze, and forecast air quality in Bhopal, Madhya Pradesh.
-It integrates real‑time IoT sensor feeds with historical datasets to provide actionable insights into pollution levels and their sources.
+It feeds historical datasets to provide actionable insights into pollution levels and their sources.

 ---